 The scatter plot shows how correlated the first and second measurements are.
 In the absence of measurement error (i.e., Vm = 0), all points align on a single line (y=x).
 Play around with the settings of Vm; the higher the value, the more widely the data points get dispersed around y=x, i.e. the higher the measurement error the lower our ability to predict an individual’s phenotype based on a previous measurement.
 Repeatability thus provides an assessment of how well one has measured a particular phenotype.
 Repeatability can be used for several other purposes too, so the way it is calculated may vary some.
 We will develop some of these nuances later on.

-Statistical model
+Statistical model:

 yhi=Ii+ehi